RamssCR/tailwind-template-generator/README.md

 ```

 ### How it works
-The Stylelinter validates your CSS file and parses it using the `postcss` library under the hood, it throws an alert if
+This plugin validates your CSS file and parses it using the `postcss` library under the hood, it throws an alert if
 you try using a built-in tailwind color (e.g. `text-red-500`, `bg-teal-600`) and handles arbitrary values consistently.

 For example: If your CSS file contains a variable named `--color-primary-bg`, adding it as an arbitrary class will be
 handle correctly.

 - `bg-[var(--color-primary-bg)]`: Won't throw an (ESLint) error.
-- `bg-[var(--color-primary-b)]`: Uncomplete naming, variable not on your CSS file, will throw an error.
+- `bg-[var(--color-primary-b)]`: Incomplete naming, variable not on your CSS file, will throw an error.
 - `bg-[var(--color-primary-bgf)]`: Extra character (possibly a typo), not on your CSS file, will throw an error.

-### Short-hand limitations
+### Shorthand limitations
-TailwindCSS' short-hands are mostly used due to easier readability and variable recognition thanks to `postcss`.
-However
+TailwindCSS' shorthands are mostly used due to easier readability and variable recognition thanks to `postcss`.
+However,
-in the context of a linter, they can be a little tricky to handle since an arbitrary value handles a specific CSS attribute
-based on its composition: `text-[20px]` handles text size while `text-[var(--color-primary-bg)]` handles a color defined on your CSS file.
+in a linter context they’re trickier to validate.
+Arbitrary values can be mapped directly (e.g. `text-[20px]` vs `text-[var(--color-primary-bg)]`),
+but shorthands require inference.

-Short-hands don't have the same benefit, so in this case it's handled almost completely with some alert inconsistency that don't affect your CSS generated variables or other different utility classes that don't handle colors.
+Shorthands don't have the same benefit, so in this case it's handled almost completely with some alert inconsistencies that won't affect
+your CSS generated variables or other different utility classes unrelated to colors.

 - `text-primary-bg`: Detected correctly.
-- `text-primary-b`: Not uncomplete variable detection.
+- `text-primary-b`: Not incomplete variable detection.
 Won't throw an error.
 - `text-primary-bgf`: Typo detected correctly.
 Throws an error.
 - `text-primary-bg/10`: Opacity modifiers detected correctly.
 - `text-primary-acce`: Typo for "accent" word.
-Detects uncomplete variable detection in this case.
+Detects incomplete variable naming in this case.

 > [!NOTE]
-> Utility classes like `bg-no-repeat`, `text-lg`, `text-center`, `border-4` are safely whitelisted to avoid generating fake alerts.
+> Utility classes unrelated to colors (like `bg-no-repeat`, `text-lg`, `text-center`, `border-4`) are safely whitelisted to avoid false positives.

 ## TypeScript
 This library was made entirely using vanilla JS but also using a `tsconfig.json` file to generate all `.d.ts` files needed if the library provides an in-code resource (in the future).